ionuttbara/windows-defender-remover/README.md

 # 📄🗝 Components License
  🧳 PowerRun is created by Sordum.
 PowerRun is used for applying some settings as SYSTEM User.
+ 🧳 OSCDIMG is a tool created by Microsoft Corp.
+This is used for creation ISO files which is including Windows Operating System.